Brazil Petrobras corruption hearing opens with shouting match

 Rapporteurs, because they control the writing of the commission’s final report, have great power over the official conclusions.

-Those who rushed the dias included members of the PT and its ally the Socialism and Liberty Party (PSOL).
+Those who rushed the dias inlcuded members of the PT and its ally the Socialism and Liberty Party (PSOL).
 After a few minutes, the protesters relented, and the deliberations proceeded.